Australia, China or USA - Which is more urbanised?

 It will bring huge benefits for nature and for the people of Melbourne over the long term.

-Once complete, we hope to be able to adapt and apply the model developed to other Australian cities, enriching the lives of millions of people.
+This is the first strategy of its kind and Melbourne isn’t the only city in Australia facing challenges.
+We hope to adapt and apply the model developed to other Australian cities, enriching the lives of millions of people.